mmiglioranza22/ensolvers-challenge/README.md

 ## 2.a Spinning the application (bash script):

-- Clone this repository and navigade into the main directory `Miglioranza-a54d8a`
+- Clone this repository and navigate into the main directory that contains both `frontend` and `backend` folders
 - Open a terminal window on that directory and run

 ```